How To Stop Doomscrolling For Your Mental Health

 Anxiety disorders

 Anxiety disorders, such as generalized anxiety disorder (GAD) in particular, could make someone more likely to engage in doomscrolling.
-Similar to the situation with neuroticism, a person with an anxiety disorder might doomscroll to feel some sense of control over stressful situations.
+Similar to the situation with neuroticism, a person with an anxiety disorder might doomscroll to perceive some sense of control over stressful situations.

 Algorithms